Exopandora/TS6AddonInstaller/README.md

-# TS5 Addon Installer #
+# TS6 Addon Installer #
-The TS5 Addon Installer is an unofficial tool that simplifies the process of installing and managing addons for TeamSpeak 5.
+The TS6 Addon Installer is an unofficial tool that simplifies the process of installing and managing addons for TeamSpeak 6.
-It features a builtin patcher to re-enable addon support for the latest versions of TeamSpeak 5.
+It features a builtin patcher to re-enable addon support for the latest versions of TeamSpeak 6.

+> [!IMPORTANT]
-⚠️ Addons need to be reinstalled after every TeamSpeak update
+> Addons need to be reinstalled after every TeamSpeak update

 ## Installing Addons ##
-The TS5 Addon Installer can automatically download and install addons or install them from zip files.
+The TS6 Addon Installer can automatically download and install addons or install them from zip files.

 ### Automatic Download ###
-1. Select your TS5 installation directory
+1. Select your TS6 installation directory
 2. Select the addon you want to install
 3. Optional: Select a specific version
    1. Click on "Load"